geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 **Geohot** [00:25:41]
 Yeah, yeah.
-I think so much of this stuff...
+I think so much of this stuff..
 Again, that fundamental thing about what tensors get buffers, right?
 I propose three options in my [abstractions4](https://github.com/tinygrad/tinygrad/pull/8272/files) doc.
 I don't think also that these docs should just have one way of doing things.
 The doc should enumerate three options, even if two of the options are almost straw men, to kind of say, well, you can't do this, right?
 Like, I have one option there, give buffers to all tensors in scope.
 Well, you can't actually do that, because that's just going to break all the folding.
-Uh...
+Uh..
 But why you don't want to make a best effort approach for others, that's less clear to me.
 I think you might want to.